evvvvil/urptransitionshaders-docs/README.md

 Animate from 0 to 1 to reveal the transition.
 This is your main transition 'fader'.
 Your object should be hidden at 0 and fully shown at 1.
 Change the `Scale` and `Position Offset` to achieve this, based on your `Axis`, `Direction`, etc.

 **Mode**<br>
-Transition uses local or world axis.
-Use world axis to transition multiple meshes along in a sequence after each other.
+Transition uses local or world axes.
+Use the world axis to transition multiple meshes along in a sequence after each other.

 **Axis**<br>
 Select which axis to do the transition along.